-It should not be immoral to sacrifice embryos for curing devastating diseases, but acceptable for fertility treatment.
+If it is morally acceptable to use embryos for fertility treatment, it should not be immoral to sacrifice embryos for curing devastating diseases.

 The spare embryos are going to be destroyed anyway, once the time limit for keeping them in the freezer has expired; it is better not to waste these embryos, but to use them in research that could benefit people.

-If stem cell therapies become routine treatments, then human embryos could be exploited as a source of therapeutic materials, decreasing respect for human life.
+If stem cell therapies become routine treatments, then human embryos could be exploited as a source of therapeutic materials, which might indicate a decreasing respect for human life.

 This is the beginning of a slippery slope leading to dehumanizing scenarios like embryo farms, cloned babies and fetuses used for spare parts.